macx/scss-components/README.md

     }

 ### SVG
-It's not easy to use - some browsers can't to handle it.
+It's not easy to use - some browsers can't handle it.
 Because of this we must use a fallback.

     // Mixin for SVG-Fallback
-    // First parameter ist for the url without file-format, second for file-format
+    // First parameter is for the url without file-format, second for file-format
     @include svg-fallback('assets/img/fallback', 'jpg');

 ### Helper-Mixins